 Five years after they married, Edward became a professor at Amherst College.
-He taught natural history, geology and chemistry, and for the next 36 years, Orra produced big diagrams for his use in teaching.
+He taught natural history, geology and chemistry, and for the next 36 years, Orra produced more than 60 big diagrams for his use in teaching.
 She also provided illustrations for his books, such as landscapes for his Report on the Geology, Minerology, Botany, and Zoology of Massachusetts published in 1833.
 Some of her illustrations showed Triassic footprints that Edward attributed to giant birds.
 He was partially right; dinosaurs were ancestors of modern birds.

 In between fruitful collaborations on science, the couple produced eight children, six of whom survived infancy (not so easily accomplished in those days), and two of whom became geologists.
 They also promoted women's education, and promoted science in the curriculum of an all-female school that later became Mount Holyoke College.